LLNL/axom/src/docs/sphinx/coding_guidelines/source/Sec1_intro.rst

 be preferable in specific code circumstances.
 When changes are made, these guidelines must be updated accordingly.

-An important concern addressed by these guidelines is C++ feature bloat.
-C++ is a huge language with many advanced features.
-Often, it is good to constrain, or even ban, the use of certain features to keep code simple, portable, and to avoid errors and problems that may occur when language features and usage are not completely understood or used consistently.
-The guide lists restricted features and explains why their use is restricted.

 Each guideline in this document is qualified with: "must", "should", or "may".

 * A "must" item is an absolute requirement.